YtvwlD/gophor/README.md

 - ZERO external dependencies.

-- Security focused -- chroots into server direrctory and drops privileges. `maybe wait until stable release before use outside of hobby setups.`
+- Security focused -- by default chroots to server directory and drops privileges, though `-rootless` flag may be applied to skip these steps (e.g. when running on a shared host).

 - LRU file caching -- with user-controlled cache size, max cached file size and cache refresh frequency.